denevell/Natch/README.md

 The start of a REST interface for a forum.

 ### Current
+* Add max num of posts to thread object
 * Test performance with multiple connections
 * Re-enable db locking